zeekay/requisite/README.md

 ## Introduction
-Requisite bundles client-side code and templates for the browser using [CommonJS modules][commonjs_modules].
+Requisite bundles client-side code and templates.
 It features asynchronous module loading for optimal performance of large applications, [CoffeeScript][coffeescript] and [Jade][jade] language support out of the box and comes with a [connect][connect]/[express][express] middleware for rapid development.

 ## Features
 - CommonJS modules in the browser!